ats-tandjoeng7/Credit_Risk_Analysis/README.md

 ### Cluster Centroid Undersampling

-We used the following code snippet to resample our training dataset, which reduced each class to **246** counts (identical to the counts of the minority class in the training dataset). **Table 3** showed the confusion matrix and imbalanced classification report of the ClusterCentroids undersampling model.
+We used the following code snippet to resample our training dataset, which reduced each class to **246** counts (identical to the counts of the minority class in the training dataset). **Table 3** shows the confusion matrix and imbalanced classification report of the ClusterCentroids undersampling model.
 The balanced accuracy scores and condensed summary statistics are summarized in **Table 9** in the [Summary](#summary) section.

 ```
 # Resample the data using the ClusterCentroids resampler